 Vampires are creatures that have existed in popular myths and legends for centuries.
-In cinema, they are the central figures in the subgenre of vampire horror movies, a branch that includes numerous must-see films.
+In cinema, they are the central figures in the subgenre of vampire horror movies, a branch that includes numerous independent films.
 However, vampires are not the only ones in the horror film genre: they often appear in different types of cinema, ranging from comedies and dramas to arthouse films.
 Famous in folklore and literature, vampires naturally became perfect characters for the silver screen.

 However, like all legends, vampires have ancient roots grounded in real life, and they have been a persistently disturbing presence in many cultures, including in 18th-century Europe.
 Vampires were a genuine source of concern for tens of thousands of people in various parts of the world, especially in rural areas far from major cities, where superstitions were considered not only legitimate but also vital for survival.